-The Foundation deposits and maintains cash in a commercial bank to meet its operating needs and transfers the excess funds as often as necessary to its primary investment account at the University of California, Office of the President (UCOP).
+The Foundation deposits and maintains cash in a commercial bank to meet its operating needs and transfers the excess funds as often as necessary to its primary investment account at UCOP.

-The majority of the Foundation's investments are with the UC GEP and the UC STIP with the exception of some residual alternative investments which were either illiquid or where sale of the asset in the secondary markets would not have been beneficial to the Foundation.
+The majority of the Foundation's investments are with the UC GEP and the UC STIP with the exception of some residual alternative investments which are either illiquid or where the sale of the asset in the secondary markets are not been beneficial to the Foundation.